 Kicking difficult members out of the organization

 In extreme situations, you may want to explore kicking a difficult member out of the organization.
-Please talk with your attorney before you take any action.
+Please check your bylaws and talk with your attorney before you take any action.
 As things now stand in our society, anybody can sue for any reason.
 You don’t want to get involved in expensive lawsuits.

 The members are ultimately in charge